Ismail-Mekni/mxreflection/README.md

  - String
  - BigInteger

- **Note that for long, Long, and BigInteger, MXReflection uses `Math.round` to parse the final result before injecting it.
+ **Note that for long, Long, and BigInteger, MxReflection uses `Math.round` to parse the final result before injecting it.
 It is recommended to be sure that the expression returns an integer type.**

 ## Result reuse

-With MXReflection, you can use function results as arguments for other results:
+With MxReflection, you can use function results as arguments for other results:

 Second example: